Clothing Items

 Impact One provides bras in good condition, as well as post-surgical equipment, to survivors of breast cancer.

-• Got socks with holes or lost their match?
-H&M takes them all—wearable ones might be resold, and the rest get turned into new clothes or recycled into insulation.
+Got socks with holes?
+H&M takes them all.
+Wearable ones might be resold, and the rest get turned into new clothes or recycled into insulation.

 Girlfriend Collective recycles socks in any condition if you have five or more pairs.